gstro/wtf_ios_performance/presentation.md

 Click to go to calling code

-Can we see the problem?
+Did we identify any issues?

 ^What we don't want to do: just dive in and try things out.
 (At least not yet.)